Poker Face (song): Commercial performance

 In Canada, the song debuted at number 41 on the Canadian Hot 100.
 On the chart dated December 13, 2008, "Poker Face" ascended to the number one spot and then spent nine non-consecutive weeks at the top.
-The song was certified eight-times platinum by the Canadian Recording Industry Association (CRIA) for paid digital downloads of 320,000.
+The song was later certified Diamond by Music Canada for sales of 800,000 copies.
 "Poker Face" entered the Australian charts at number 26, and in its seventh week peaked at number one.
-"Poker Face" has shipped over 420,000 copies in Australia, earning six-times platinum certification by the Australian Recording Industry Association (ARIA).
+"Poker Face" has shipped over 1,050,000 copies in Australia, being certified fifteen times platinum by the Australian Recording Industry Association (ARIA).
 It held the record for the longest-charting song in ARIA Chart history of 106 weeks until this was broken in May 2015 by Vance Joy's "Riptide".
 In New Zealand, the song debuted on the official chart at number 21.
 In its sixth week, it peaked on the chart spending 10 consecutive weeks at number one.
-"Poker Face" was certified double platinum after 27 weeks on the chart, selling over 30,000 copies, according to the Recording Industry Association of New Zealand (RIANZ).
+"Poker Face" was later certified quintuple platinum, selling over 150,000 copies according to the Recording Industry Association of New Zealand (RIANZ).

 In the United Kingdom, "Poker Face" debuted at number 30 on the UK Singles Chart.
-After three weeks, it climbed to number one and provided Gaga with her second consecutive British number one single.
+After three months, it climbed to number one and provided Gaga with her second consecutive British number one single.
 It was the biggest selling digital single in the United Kingdom, before being overtaken by "I Gotta Feeling" by The Black Eyed Peas in June 2010.
 However, the song became the country's biggest-selling single of 2009, and was awarded The Record of the Year.
 By September 2017 the song had 1.18 million pure sales and had been streamed 8.27 million times.
-In March 2022, the song was awarded a triple platinum certification from the British Phonographic Industry (BPI) having sold 1.8 million copies in the UK with 83 million streams as of July 2022.
+In January 2025, the song was awarded a quadruple platinum certification from the British Phonographic Industry (BPI) having sold 2.4 million copies in the UK with 155 million streams as of February 2025.

-In Italy the song debuted at number 19 and peaked at number two.
+In Italy, the song debuted at number 19 and peaked at number two.
 The song has also reached the peak in a number of European countries including Austria, Belgium (Flanders and Wallonia), Denmark, Finland, France, Germany, Ireland, Netherlands, Norway, Poland, Sweden and Switzerland.
-In Germany "Poker Face" became the most successful download single of all time and the first one to sell more than 500,000 downloads.
+In Germany, "Poker Face" became the most successful download single ever and the first to sell more than 500,000 downloads.
 The song also spent 16 non-consecutive weeks atop the Billboard European Hot 100 Singles chart.
-Worldwide, the song had sold 9.8 million copies by November 2009 according to IFPI.
-It has since gone on to sell over 13.4 million copies as of September 2013, making it one of the best-selling singles of all time.
+By November 2009, the song had sold over 9.8 million copies globally according to IFPI, making it the world's best-selling overall single that year.
+It went on to sell over 13.4 million copies by 2013, making it one of the best-selling singles ever.